prafuldholariya/fastapi_debug_example/README.md

 4. **Save the Configuration**: Save the `launch.json` file.

+5. **Start Dev mode**
+   - Run following commnand
+      ```bash
+      docker compose -f docker-compose.yml up --build
+      ```

 5. **Start Debugging**:

+   `**Add FastAPI Configuration**:
+      - In the `launch.json` file, add a new configuration for FastAPI.
+It should look something like this:

+      ```json
+       "configurations": [
+        {
+            "name": "Python Debugger: Remote Attach",
+            "type": "debugpy",
+            "request": "attach",
+            "connect": {
+                "host": "localhost",
+                "port": 7999
+            },
+            "pathMappings": [
+                {
+                    "localRoot": "${workspaceFolder}",
+                    "remoteRoot": "."
+                }
+            ]
+        },
+        {
+            "name": "Python Debugger: FastAPI",
+            "type": "debugpy",
+            "request": "launch",
+            "module": "uvicorn",
+            "args": [
+                "main:app",
+                "--host",
+                "localhost",
+                "--port",
+                "8000",
+                "--reload"
+            ],
+            "jinja": true
+        }
+      ]
+      ```
+      - Make sure to replace `"main:app"` with the appropriate module and app name if your FastAPI app is defined differently.`

+   - Run following commnand
+      ```bash
+      docker compose -f docker-compose-debug.yml up --build
+      ```
    - Select the FastAPI configuration from the dropdown in the debug view.
    - Click the green play button (▶️) to start debugging your FastAPI application.

+   - This approach will work with `.ssh` connections in VS Code as well.
+VS Code has built-in support for remote development, allowing you to use the **Remote - SSH** extension to seamlessly work and debug on remote machines via SSH.

 Now, you should be able to debug your FastAPI application directly from Visual Studio Code!